kabirshhaikh/Leetcode/README.md

--> Check if one string swap can make strings equal - leetcode easy problem -> Split strings by separators - leetcode easy problem -> Check if string is a prefix of array - leetcode easy problem
+-> Check if one string swap can make strings equal - leetcode easy problem -> Split strings by separators - leetcode easy problem -> Check if string is a prefix of array - leetcode easy problem -> Check if all A's appears before B's - leetcode easy problem